 Cable Engineering Training and Education Program Information

 Training and education are available for cable engineers in both undergraduate and graduate programs.
-The degree programs offered are in telecommunications engineering, and entry-level employment in the field usually requires a minimum of a bachelor's degree.
+The degree programs offered are in telecommunications engineering or telecommunications engineering technology.
+Entry-level employment in the field usually requires a minimum of a bachelor's degree.
 Courses in math, physics and other sciences are as integral as classes focusing on specific communications technology, such as computer networking and voice communications.

 Bachelor's Degree in Telecommunications Engineering